stereolabs/zed-ros2-examples/tools/benchmark/README.md

 The node publishes a message on the topic `<name_of_the_topic_to_test>_stats` containing all the information, so that it can optionally be plotted.

-**Note:** This tool is not available for the Foxy distribution because it lacks an important feature required to subscribe to "generic topics".
+**Note:** This tool is available for Humble, Jazzy, Lyrical and newer distributions.
+It is not available for Foxy and older distributions because they lack an important feature required to subscribe to "generic topics".

 ## Usage